-Instead of the MFA sending a note to Sofia, the peace-loving minister who (while Dzambaski is waving flags with Vancho Mihailov's face in his yard and imputes a Bulgarian ethnic affiliation to Mara Buneva) convinced Zelenski that the OSCE "will put into use the OSCE toolkit in actively seek a way to restore peace and full respect for our principles and commitments."
+Instead of the MFA sending a note to Sofia, the peace-loving minister who (while Dzambaski is waving flags with Vancho Mihailov's face in his yard and imputes a Bulgarian ethnic affiliation to Mara Buneva) convinced Zelenski that the OSCE "will engage and use the OSCE Toolbox to actively seek a way to restore peace and the full respect of our principles and commitments."

-Recommendations and a system of follow-up of the recommendations are needed
+Recommendations and a monitoring system for implementing the recommendations are needed

-It would be nice to analyse the OSCE’s role (in particular, its Center for Conflict Prevention and the High Representative for National Minorities) and how they can help ensure that such orchestrated provocations by political entities do not continue.
+It would be nice to analyse the OSCE’s role (in particular, its Center for Conflict Prevention and the High Commissioner on National Minorities (HCNM)) and how they can help ensure that such orchestrated provocations by political entities do not continue.